khamidieh/predict_tc/README.md

 # Predict the Critical Temperature of a Superconductor

+**Warning:**  You are wasting your time reading this readme file unless you have looked at the paper first.

 The first thing you need to do is to make sure you have installed R.  Go to https://cloud.r-project.org/ to install the latest version of R.

 You need two R packages.
 Open up the R gui and run the following command.
 If a pop up window opens up with title "Secure CRAN mirror", just pick "0-Cloud [https]" and hit OK.